localmeasure/apidocs/source/index.html.md

 Remember - To use this endpoint you will need to be authenticated and provide an existing customer identity using the identify endpoint first.
 </aside>

-# v2 – Beta
+# v2

-The following endpoints are included in the `v2` scheme of our API and are considered **unstable**; their parameters and response _may_ change without warning.
+The following endpoints are included in the `v2` scheme.

 ## Identities